 go on along the cycle path.
 At the end of the path, the ventilation towers of the IJ-tunnel are on your left, and ahead is a basketball court.
 Go left, along the road here, the curving Meeuwen laan.

-turn second left, at the green-tiled mosque, into the Valken weg.
+turn second left, at the green-tiled mosque (Valken weg, sign missing).
 Continue straight on, past local shops, into the Sperwer laan.

-at the end, go slightly left and then straight on, along the Adelaars weg, alongside the motorway.
+at the end, cross the road, and then go straight on, along the Adelaars weg, alongside the motorway.
 (Don’t cross the motorway).

 Adelaars weg is the line of the former steam tram, north to Purmerend and other small towns (finally closed in the 1950’s).
 The low-density housing was built in the 1920’s.
-This area is only 2 km from the city centre: when the metro opens, the barrier effect of the IJ river will disappear, and gentrification has already begun.
-The future metro line will run in the central reservation of the motorway.
+This area is only 2 km from the city centre: with the metro now open, gentrification has started.
+The metro line runs in the central reservation of the motorway.

 cycle along Nieuwendammer dijk, at first past 19th-century and 20th-century houses.
 They are built on the mediaeval sea dike.
 The oldest houses are further on, in the dike village of Nieuwendam.